The Taming of the Shrew on screen: Television

 The 1999 Chilean soap opera La Fiera is a free adaptation of the play; the story is set in the late 1990s and relocated to Chiloé, an island in the south of Chile.
 The role of Katherina is played by Claudia Di Girólamo (as Catalina Chamorro), a tough, free-spirited woman who refuses to settle as a wife; she eventually finds love with Martín Echaurren (Francisco Reyes, who plays the role of Petruchio), one of her suitors.
-Similarly, the 2000-2001 Brazilian soap opera O Cravo e a Rosa relocates the play to 1920s São Paulo and introduces Catarina, a wealthy feminist who doesn't believe in marriage and slowly finds herself falling in love with a gruff peasant farmer named Petruchio.
+Similarly, the 2000-2001 Brazilian Soap opera O Cravo e a Rosa relocates the play to 1920s São Paulo and introduces Catarina, a wealthy feminist who doesn't believe in marriage and slowly finds herself falling in love with a gruff peasant farmer named Petruchio.This is the third version of the work to be adapted into a telenovela in Brazil, following A Indomável, by Ivani Ribeiro on TV Excelsior in 1965, and O Machão, by Sérgio Jockyman on Rede Tupi in 1974.
 Created by Walcyr Carrasco, the show starred Adriana Esteves and Eduardo Moscovis as Catarina and Petruchio, respectively.
 In 2002, the television series One on One produced an episode called "Tame me, I'm a Shrew".
 Written by Kenny Buford and directed by Dana De Vally Piazza the episode depicts the main character, Breanna (Kyla Pratt) getting the leading part in a school performance of The Taming Of The Shrew.
 Upon finding Shakespeare's language difficult and out of date, she creates a rap version.
 However, she allows her ego to get the better of her, and unconsciously attempts to take over the production from the director, who ultimately fires her, and hires her best friend for the role instead.
 In 2003, an episode of The Anna Nicole Show, called "Shrew's the Boss?", featured Anna Nicole Smith attending acting classes in Los Angeles, where she performs the first meeting between Katherina and Petruchio, alongside actor Danny Bonaduce.